Samsung Galaxy Note 9, iPhone X, More Listed With Cashback in Paytm Sale

 Getting in on the Republic Day celebrations, Paytm is hosting a sale on Paytm Mall offering cashback on smartphones.
 It's partnered with American Express to offer 10 percent additional cashback to its buyers (max cashback Rs.
 2,000, min transaction amount Rs.
 10,000).
+Additionally, the buyers will also be able to opt for no-cost EMIs as a part of the Paytm sale.
 On the list includes the iPhone 7, iPhone X, Samsung Galaxy Note 9, Samsung Galaxy On7 Prime, the Vivo Y series, Google Pixel 3, and more.
 The sale is set to go on till January 26.

 Starting with the Apple devices, the iPhone X 64GB is retailing for Rs.
 83,298 and a cashback of Rs.
 8,330 is up for grabs.
 Furthermore, Paytm is listing an exchange offer and no-cost EMI options as well.
 The iPhone 7 32GB offers up to Rs.
 3,570 cashback with similar exchange and no-cost EMI deals.
 Similar cashback deals are listed on many other old iPhone models, and you can view them all here.